WhaleFromMars/wf-observer/README.md

 # Warframe Observer

-A local service that reads memory from a locally running Warframe process on Linux and Windows and makes the data available to other applications.
+A local service (currently foreground, the user must start it) that reads memory from a locally running Warframe process on Linux and Windows and makes the data available to other applications.

 We only read memory.
 We never write to it or inject code.